Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Step-by-Step Cleaning Process for Different Shutter Materials

-1. Close the shutter fully.
+1. Close the shutter fully before cleaning.

 2. Remove loose dust with a soft brush or vacuum cleaner.